-2.3.2.2 Group Settings
+2.3.2.3 Group Settings

 The group setting window has separate tabs for input and output groups.
-5 groups can be set in each tab.
+7 groups for input channels and 5 groups for output channels can be set in each tab.
 A channel can only participate in one group.
 In the same group, the channel volume/gain control and mute functions are linked.
 Individual level differences are kept.
 Other functions are not linked.
 For pairwise linking of all channel parameters, use the link button below the channel fader.